glennga/glennga.github.io/projects/powerlifting.md

 I have a set of procedures for each different lift, as well as logs detailing changes to the procedures.
 In addition to this, I have logs detailing my diet and my programming.
 The goal is to lift more weight here, and a scientific approach to understanding how I lift under different variables will help me achieve this goal.

 Powerlifting has really shaped me into who I am today.
 I've learned to develop a good base of information before building upward.
 I've learned to treat every failure as a lesson.
 I've learned that life is a marathon, not a sprint.
-I've learned a lot over the years, and know that I have much more to learn.
+I've learned a lot over the years, and I know that I have much more to learn.

 For more information regarding the science behind powerlifting, [Strengtheory](http://strengtheory.com/) is a great resource.